 Help is on the way!

-Factors Surrounding Suicide Among Older Adults
+Key Factors That Increase Suicide Risk in Older Adults

+Suicide Among Older Adults Suicide among older adults is a pressing public health issue that often goes unnoticed or unaddressed.
+Despite the common misconception that suicide is less prevalent among older individuals, the reality is that suicide rates among older adults are increasing.
 At Blue Moon Senior Counseling, we are dedicated to promoting the mental health and well-being of older adults through personalized therapy and support services.
 Our team of licensed therapists recognizes the unique needs and challenges faced by older individuals and strives to create a safe and supportive environment where they can explore their emotions, process their experiences, and find hope and healing.

 Table of Contents